kaaengine/kaa/docs/tutorial/part02.rst

             my_scene = MyScene()
             engine.run(my_scene)

     Try running it.
-It will crash badly because of that Sprite creation outside engine context.
+Kaaengine will thrown an exception because of that Sprite creation outside the engine context.

 Drawing objects on the screen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~